Akaricchi/resume/resume.rst

 ----

-Self-taught programmer from Ukraine with over 10 years of informal experience, particularly in game development and modding, as well as in contributing to and maintaining various open source software projects.
+Self-taught software engineer, over 10 years of experience leading and contributing to open source projects in game development and the surrounding ecosystem.

 Skills
 ------

-* **Spoken languages**:

-    * English (fluent)
-    * German (B1, learning)
-    * Ukrainian (native)
-    * Russian (native)

 * **Programming languages**: